LucreciaV/BaSP-M2023/README.md

 *Zip Code: Only numbers and must have between 4 and 5 numbers.
 *Email: Must have a valid email format.
 *Password: At least 8 characters, formed by letters and numbers.
-*Confirm Password: At least 8 characters, formed by letters and numbers.
+*Confirm Password: At least 8 characters, formed by letters and numbers and match with Password.
 *Blur and Focus event o each field.
 *Alert message when the Register button is pressed charging the correct information of the fields or showing the invalid field.
 ```